-Director Michael Apted revisits the same group of British-born children after a seven-year wait.
+Director Michael Apted revisits the same group of British-born adults after a seven-year wait.
 The subjects are interviewed as to the changes that have occurred in their lives during the ...
 See full summary »

 Director Michael Apted revisits the same group of British-born children after a seven-year wait.
 The subjects are interviewed as to the changes that have occurred in their lives during the last seven years.Written by

 Murray Chapman <email@example.com>

 1 of 1 people found this review helpful.

 Was this review helpful to you?